 Selected Recent Publications

 The Newberry 125, Stories of our Collection.
 Introduction by David Spadafora.
 Chicago: The Newberry Library, 2012.
 Distributed by the University of Chicago Press.
 This book, based on the exhibit showcased in the Newberry gallery, features 125 unique items from the Newberry’s vast collection.
 Written and designed by the Newberry staff, it is comprised of original scholarly contributions and striking images of the collection items.
 It is available for purchase in the Newberry’s bookstore.

 Chicago to Lake Geneva, A 100-Year Road Trip: Retracing the Route of H. Sargent Michaels’ 1905 Photographic Guide for Motorists.
 Introduction by Robert W. Karrow Jr. New photographs by Wilbert Stroeve and James R. Akerman.
 Chicago: Newberry Library, 2008.
 Distributed by the University of Chicago.
 This book reproduces a 1905 guide used to navigate from Chicago to Lake Geneva and Beloit, with photos of the same scenes a century later.

 Dumont de Montigny, Regards sur le monde atlantique.
 Ed.
 Carla Zecher, Gordon M. Sayre, and Shannon Dawdy.
 Québec: Les Éditions du Septentrion, 2008.
-This edition of a manuscript from French North America in the Newberry collections will be followed by the publication of an English translation.
+Supported by a Scholarly Editions grant from the National Endowment for the Humanities.